 “Those were a legit 71 points,” Lucas said.
 “He played 44 minutes when he should have played 48.”

-Unfortunately for Lucas and Robinson, the Utah Jazz were a little better than the Clippers and beat the Spurs 3-1 in the first round of the playoffs.
+Unfortunately for Lucas and Robinson, the Utah Jazz was a little better than the Clippers and beat the Spurs 3-1 in the first round of the playoffs.
 As for Robinson, he scored just 9 more points in the whole series than he did in just his final regular season game.

 Not everybody seems to care about a scoring title as Robinson.
 This is what Kevin Durant posted on the final game of a season when he was up for the scoring title.